tarun-palisetty/connect4/README.md

 # connect4 Game Implementation using Spring Boot and Rest

-1. How to build the application
+#1.
+How to build the application

    mvn clean package

-2. How the run the application
+#2.
+How the run the application

    java -jar target/connect4-0.0.1-SNAPSHOT.jar

-3. How to test the REST Services
+#3.
+How to test the REST Services

-   i) Create New Game
+   #i) Create New Game

       This call creates a new game with one player and his disc color of choice.